-How to Use the Look-Up Period
+How to Use the Free Look Period

 These first 10-15 days are great for review of your policy.
 This is NOT the time to actually use the policy.
 If you make any claims during this period you forfeit your right to change or cancel the policy.
 What should you review?
 Double check your travel dates, cost of services, small policy details like coverage limits and trip protection, policy descriptions, and exclusions.
-If you see any mistakes that have been made, coverage details that don’t work for your trip, or find out that you can’t go on the trip, this is when you will do it.
+If you see any mistakes that have been made, coverage details that don’t work for your trip, or find out that you can’t go on the trip, this is when you will make appropriate changes.
 Call your insurance provider and let them know.
 You can switch policies, make changes to travel dates, or get a full refund.

-What Happens After the Look-Up Period?
+What Happens After the Free Look Period?